pikepdf/pikepdf/docs/topics/interactive_forms.md

 ```

 Fields whose names collide are renamed automatically; the mapping is reported in
 the returned {class}`pikepdf.PageCopyResult`.
+Independent top-level fields are
+only carried over when a widget is on a copied page, so unrelated forms on
+separate pages are not imported.
+However, a field that shares a top-level
+ancestor with a copied field is carried as an entire subtree; such
-Only fields whose widgets are on
+partially-represented fields are listed in
-the copied pages are carried over, so copying a subset never imports another
-form's data.
-Pass `forms='strip'` to copy pages without any form data at all.
+{attr}`pikepdf.PageCopyResult.partial_fields`.
+For a hard guarantee of no form
+data at all, pass `forms='strip'`.

 For merging whole files from disk, {class}`pikepdf.Job` (the qpdf ``--pages``
 job) is also form-aware and may be more convenient; `add_pages_from` is for